 \subsection{Pre-Training (Meta-Learning)}

-As shown in Fig. \ref{fig1}, during an initial offline phase, the parameters $\theta$ of the ICL-based equalizer in (\ref{eq:ICLeq}) is optimized based on the observation of context and test data from multiple tasks $\tau$.
+As shown in Fig. \ref{fig1}, during an initial offline phase, the parameters $\theta$ of the ICL-based equalizer in (\ref{eq:ICLeq}) are optimized based on the observation of context and test data from multiple tasks $\tau$.
 The $M$ pre-training tasks are generated i.i.d. from distribution $P_\tau$, and we denote as the corresponding task parameters.

 For each pre-training task $\tau_m$, during pre-training, we have access to context $D_{\tau_m}$ and test pair $(y_m,x_m)$.
 Note that, for pre-training, unlike in the online phase, the equalization target $x_m$ is known.
-The pre-training goal is minimizing the MSE (\ref{eq:mmse_problem}), averaged over the given $M$ pre-training tasks, with respect to the ICL-based equalizer's parameters $\theta$.
-Accordingly, the \emph{training loss} function is given by the sum .
+The pre-training goal is to minimize the MSE (\ref{eq:mmse_problem}), averaged over the given pre-training tasks $M$, with respect to the parameters of the ICL-based equalizer $\theta$.
+Accordingly, the \emph{training loss} function is given by the sum

 Comparing the problem formulation (\ref{loss_pretrain}) with recent papers including \cite{akyurek2022learning,zhang2023trained,Garg2022WhatCT}, we observe the following important difference.
 The underlying data-generation model in most existing works assumes a functional dependence $x=f(y)$ between input and output, respectively $y$ and $x$ in our notation, often considered to be a linear function.
 In contrast, here we study an inverse problem, in which data are generated according to the forward model (\ref{eq:received_quantized}), and the goal is to invert this relationship to estimate $x$ from $y$.
 As mentioned in Sec. \ref{sec:intro}, the same problem was studied in the concurrent work \cite{rajagopalan2023transformers} without accounting for the presence of quantization and without pointing to the threshold behavior related to the baselines introduced in the next section.